 We adore our cat’s personalities and characters, but many of us don’t understand how to feed our feline friends best.
 There is a wide selection of cat food available, and deciding which of these can provide our cat with the right nutrition is a challenge even for those with a strong understanding.

 Factors such as breed, age, activity levels, and sensitivities or allergies are essential considerations when selecting a cat food.
 Here is everything you need to know about cat food.

-Cat nutrition is very different to human or dog nutrition; this is because humans and dogs are omnivores while cats are strict carnivores.
-Therefore for your cat to be healthy, its diet needs to consist primarily of meat and fish.
-To aid your understanding here is an explanation of the basic three nutrients and how essential they are for cats.
+Cat nutrition is very different from human or dog nutrition; this is because humans and dogs are omnivores, while cats are strict carnivores.
+Therefore for your cat to be healthy, its diet needs to consist primarily of meat and fish ingredients.
+In addition, plant-based ingredients such as vegetables or grains should be limited.

 Protein for Cats

 Protein is the most critical part of a cat’s diet and should be at the core of every cat food recipe.
 It is vital for cats’ growth, repair, and maintenance throughout its life.

 Cats’ immune systems also need sufficient protein to be effective.

 Additional protein that cats consume beyond the needs of their bodies and immune system is not wasted.

 This idea is a common misconception for both humans and pets.
 This lack of waste is as protein can be burned immediately as calories or converted into fat for storage.

 Carbohydrates are not necessary for a cat’s diet and, in high quantities, can have serious adverse effects on a cat.